Proposed Refugee Admissions for Fiscal Year 2023

 A predefined group designation is usually based on a UNHCR recommendation that lays out eligibility criteria for individuals in a specific location.
 In recent years, predefined groups have included certain Burmese in Thailand, certain Bhutanese in Nepal, and certain Congolese in Tanzania and Rwanda.
 In August 2021, PRM announced a P-2 designation for certain Afghan nationals and their eligible family members.

 Once PRM, in consultation with USCIS, establishes the access eligibility criteria for the group, the referring entity (usually UNHCR) provides the biographical data of eligible refugee applicants for processing.
-This type of group enables efficient processing because it identifies groups of people with very similar persecution claims, can prevent labor-intensive individual referrals, and prevents delays to applicants.
+This type of group enables efficient processing because it identifies groups of people with very similar persecution claims, can avoid labor-intensive individual referrals, and prevents delays to applicants.

 In special circumstances, the direct access model for P-2 group referrals enables individuals to apply for access to the program based on meeting designated criteria.
-The direct access model has operated largely for in-country programs, historically including refugees from Bosnia and Herzegovina, Cuba, Eurasia and the Baltics, Iraq, and Vietnam.
+The direct access model has operated largely for in-country programs, historically including refugees from Bosnia and Herzegovina, Cuba, Eurasia and the Baltics, and Vietnam.
 To establish a direct access P-2 group, PRM, in consultation with USCIS, defines the specific criteria and procedures for access.
 Applicants may then apply according to that process.
 Applicants who clearly do not meet the access requirements do not proceed to USCIS interviews.

 Once an individual gains access to processing via a P-2 designation, all other processing steps are the same as for those referred by P-1, including individual pre-screening and USCIS interviews, and all security and medical checks.